-Data helps leaders make smarter decisions about where to take their companies.
+In sum, data helps leaders make smarter decisions about where to take their companies.

-Tracking and reviewing data from business processes helps you pinpoint performance breakdowns so you can better understand each part of the process and know which steps need to be optimized and which are performing well.
+After experiencing a slow sales month or watching a poor-performing marketing campaign, how do you pinpoint what went wrong?
+Tracking and reviewing data from business processes helps you uncover performance breakdowns so you can better understand each part of the process and know which steps need to be fixed and which are performing well.

-“The best-run companies are data-driven, and this skill sets businesses apart from their competition.”
+“The best-run companies are data-driven, and this skill sets businesses apart from their competition.” – Tomasz Tunguz

 If you’re not sure about the performance of employees or your marketing, how will you know if your money is being put to good use?
 Or if it’s bringing in more money than you spend?

-Without data, how do you know who your actual customers are?
+Without data, how do you know who your customers are?
 Without data, how do you know if consumers like your products or if your marketing efforts are effective?
 Without data, how do you know how much money you are making or spending?
 Data is key to understanding your customers and market.

 However, it can be easy to get lost in all the data you have if you don’t have the right tools to help you understand it.
 Especially for SMBs, a BI solution designed for them is the best way to access and interpret consumer data so you can leverage it for higher sales.